Florida Debt Collection Laws

 How long does a judgment last in Florida?

-If a judgment originates out of state and is domesticated in Florida, then the timeline begins on the day the original court enters the judgment.
+If a judgment originates out of state and is domesticated in Florida, the timeline begins on the day the original court enters the judgment.

 Can you become judgment proof in Florida?